 We desire to reach families with the good news of Jesus Christ and help them learn how to apply biblical principles to develop godly families.
 We want to move forward with building ministries, so what does that have to do with the topic of money?
 Plenty!
 Most of us are not interested in money for its own value; we are more interested in investing our time and skills in God's kingdom.
-However, God usually maintains Christian ministries through the use of money for a variety of different ministry needs.
-He also usually uses money at various levels to fund the growth and expansion of a ministry.
+However, God usually sustains and expands Christian ministries through the use of money.
 Therefore, a successful FamilyLife ministry requires taking responsibility for managing money and keeping track of financial matters.